Climate History Databases

 The three-year research project Climates of Migration is a common project of The Rachel Carson Center for Environment and Society and the Institute for Advanced Study in the Humanities in Essen (KWI), funded by the German federal Ministry of Education and Research.
 The project looks at the historical intersections between environmental change and migration and is particularly interested in climate-induced movements of people in the past.

 The Deutscher Wetterdienst operates Germany’s densest meteorological and climatological observing network.
 It has archived German weather observations that date back to the 18th century.
 In total, some 100 billion climate data entries have been gathered, processed, and archived.
-Click here to access the DWD's historical resources.

 The freely downloadable Climatological Database for the World's Oceans (CLIWOC) database represents the culmination of a project funded by the European Union and consists of 287,114 ship logs from the Dutch, English, French and Spanish navies.
 The vast majority of ship logs date from between 1750 and 1850, yet four ship logbooks were incorporated that predate 1750.
 Like papyrus scrolls for scholars of classical Egypt, ship logbooks, abounding with reliable meteorological information, form a vast and largely untouched documentary reservoir for historical climatologists.